Symphony No. 4 (Shostakovich): Composition

 Shostakovich began the Fourth Symphony in September 1935.
-His second and third symphonies, completed in 1927 and 1929, had been patriotic works with choral finales, but the new score was different.
+His second and third symphonies, completed in 1927 and 1929, had been patriotic works in one movement with choral finales, but the new score was different, not including a choir and subdivided into three distinct movements.
 Toward the end of 1935 he told an interviewer, "I am not afraid of difficulties.
 It is perhaps easier, and certainly safer, to follow a beaten path, but it is also dull, uninteresting and futile."

 Shostakovich abandoned sketches for the symphony some months earlier and began anew.
 On 28 January 1936, when he was about halfway through work on the symphony, Pravda printed an unsigned editorial entitled "Muddle Instead of Music", which singled out his internationally successful opera Lady Macbeth of Mtsensk for condemnation.
 The fact that the editorial was unsigned indicated that it represented the official Party position.
 Rumors circulated for a long time that Stalin had directly ordered this attack after he attended a performance of the opera and stormed out after the first act.

 Pravda published two more articles in the same vein in the next two and a half weeks.
 On 3 February, "Ballet Falsehood" assailed his ballet The Limpid Stream, and "Clear and Simple Language in Art" appeared on 13 February.
 Although this last article was technically an editorial attacking Shostakovich for "formalism", it appeared in the "Press Review" section.
 Stalin, under cover of the Central Committee, may have singled out Shostakovich because the plot and music of Lady Macbeth infuriated him, the opera contradicted Stalin's intended social and cultural direction for the nation at that period, or he resented the recognition Shostakovich was receiving both in the Soviet Union and in the West.

 Despite these criticisms, Shostakovich continued work on the symphony—though he simultaneously refused to allow a concert performance of the last act of Lady Macbeth.
 He explained to a friend, "The audience, of course, will applaud—it's considered bon ton to be in the opposition, and then there'll be another article with a headline like 'Incorrigible Formalist.'"

 Once he completed the score, Shostakovich was apparently uncertain how to proceed.
-His new symphony did not emulate the style of Nikolai Myaskovsky's socialist realist Sixteenth Symphony, The Aviators, or Vissarion Shebalin's song-symphony The Heroes of Perekop.
+His new symphony did not emulate the style of Nikolai Myaskovsky's socialist realist Sixteenth Symphony, The Aviators, or Vissarion Shebalin's song-symphony The Heroes of Perekop, in a dissonant, avant-garde style, as opposed to the more tonal socialist realist works mentioned above.
 Showing the new symphony to friends did not help.
 One asked what Shostakovich thought the reaction from Pravda would be.
 Shostakovich replied, "I don't write for Pravda, but for myself."

 Despite the increasingly repressive political atmosphere, Shostakovich continued to plan for the symphony's premiere, scheduled by the Leningrad Philharmonic Orchestra for 11 December 1936 under the orchestra's music director, Fritz Stiedry.
-The composer also played the score on piano for Otto Klemperer, who responded enthusiastically and planned to conduct the symphony's first performance outside the USSR.
+The composer also played the score on piano for Otto Klemperer, who responded enthusiastically and planned to conduct the symphony's first performance outside the USSR in Latin America.